 Before departing, they’ll make sure to answer all of your questions and that you feel comfortable with the boat and the route.
 There’s an emergency number in the big binder Nicols gives you full of info about the canal, the boat, and general safety, so you are sure to get in contact with Nicols no matter the time of day.

 Looking back at how I felt before our first trip, I guess you could say the 4 things below had me the most nervous.
-As I found out, they were all pretty much non-issues:

 - The locks: I felt anxious because of fear of the unknown.
 I had never been through one or even seen one in real life and didn’t really understand the concept.
 I was scared the water would rush in or a door would close on us.
-Once I learned best practices and understood what locks were, I was majorly relieved and they were no big deal. (read my detailed post on going through a lock here along with a video I made)
+Once I learned best practices and understood what locks were, I was majorly relieved and they were no big deal. (read my detailed post on going through a lock here along with a video I made) There were even lock keepers in some instances to help out.

 - Docking: Boats don’t react like cars and a “simple” maneuver might take multiple attempts if you have minimal experience.
 As we found out, there were many areas to dock that required very little skill.